mobxjs/mobx/docs/refguide/computed.md

 // Neither the computation nor autorun will be re-computed.
 ```

-The above example nicely demonstrates the benefit of a `computed` value, it acts as a caching point.
+The above example nicely demonstrates the benefits of a `computed` value, it acts as a caching point.
-Even though we change the `amount`, and this will trigger the `total` to recompute,
+Even though we change the `amount`, and this will trigger the `total` to re-compute,
 it won't trigger the `autorun`, as `total` will detect its output hasn't been affected, so there is no need to update the `autorun`.

 In comparison, if `total` would not be annotated, the autorun would run its effect 3 times,
-as it will directly depend on `total` and `amount`.
-[Try it yourself](https://codesandbox.io/s/computed-3cjo9?file=/src/index.tsx).
+as it would directly depend on `total` and `amount`.
+[Try it out yourself](https://codesandbox.io/s/computed-3cjo9?file=/src/index.tsx).

 ![computed graph](../assets/computed-example.png)